rosflight/rosflight_firmware/docs/user-guide/autopilot-setup.md

 # Autopilot Setup

-Note: For a more in-depth guide, see "Building and Flashing" in the Developer Guide.
+Note: For more in-depth information, see [Building and Flashing](/developer-guide/building-flashing) in the Developer Guide.

 ## Compatible hardware